chris3024/CS-360-Mobile-InventoryApp/README.md

 # CS-360
+##The instructions said upload zip, but the file size was to large.
+So I committed and pushed project to repo.

 ### Briefly summarize the requirements and goals of the app you developed.
 What user needs was this app designed to address?
 ### What screens and features were necessary to support user needs and produce a user-centered UI for the app?
 How did your UI designs keep users in mind?
 Why were your designs successful?
 ###How did you approach the process of coding your app?
 What techniques or strategies did you use?
 How could those be applied in the future?